juji-io/docs/docs/design.md

 * **Add a link** Use the green `link` button to add a URL (`bio`).

-* **Add a paraphrase** Use the gree `+` button on the right of the text bubble to add paraphrases of the message.
-The paraphrases will be output randomly during a chat.
+* **Add a paraphrase** Use the green `+` button on the right of the text bubble to add paraphrases of the message (see the screenshot below).
+The paraphrases will be selected by your chatbot randomly to send during a chat.
 See [best practices](/chatbot-design-tips) for good uses of paraphrases.

 <p align="center"><img src="/img/design-plain-remark.png" alt="add a
 topic buttons" width="550"/></p>